go140point6/xahl-node/README.md

 #### RPC / API is easier to check

-a simple command from the command line
+A simple command from the command line

     curl -X POST -H "Content-Type: application/json" -d '{"method":"server_info"}' http://127.0.0.1

 ---